-Where taxpayers are obliged to balance (eg, corporations), profits are taxed on an accrual basis (the "realisation principle").
+In the case of taxpayers who are required to prepare balance sheets (eg, corporations), profits are taxed on an accrual basis (the "realisation principle").

 2.2 Special Incentives for Technology Investments

 On 1 January 2020, a law was passed that is intended to promote R&D with tax benefits (Forschungszulagengesetz).
 Essentially, all companies are entitled to subsidies, but projects shall benefit only if they fall into the categories of basic research, applied research or experimental development within the meaning of this act.
 The subsidy consists primarily of a proportionate reimbursement of the wage costs for the employees of the respective beneficiary.
 The maximum grant is EUR1 million.